 Lunch & Be Series

-Engaging in the arts is a well-documented way to support mental wellness.
-The Lunch & Be series aims to engage students, faculty and staff in different art practices co-led by artists from the community, whether it be through movement, music listening, observing art, or writing activities.
+The Lunch & Be series aims to engage students, faculty and staff in art practices co-led by artists from the community, whether it be through movement, music listening, observing art, or writing activities.

-The Lunch & Be series aims to engage students and faculty/staff in different art practices co-led by artists from the community, whether it be through movement, music listening, observing art, or writing activities.
-These sessions will teach students and faculty/staff arts-based wellness practices to integrate into their day-to-day, ultimately impacting their ability to show up for themselves, for their colleagues, and for their patients.
+The Lunch & Be series aims to engage students, faculty and staff in art practices co-led by artists from the community, whether it be through movement, music listening, observing art, or writing activities.

 Wednesday, October 16, 2024 | 12-1 pm